 What Is An Implicit Measure in Power BI and Excel?

 An implicit measure is an aggregating calculation like a SUM or COUNT that is automatically (or implicitly!) calculated by Power BI or PivotTables in Excel.
-Understanding implicit measures are a prerequisite for understanding PivotTables and how Power BI aggregates data before you dive into DAX so this is a nice little opener for those topics!
+Understanding implicit measures is a prerequisite for understanding PivotTables and how Power BI aggregates data before you dive into DAX so this is a nice little opener for those topics!

 If you use PivotTables then you’ve already seen Implicit Measures in action.
 Implicit measures are just a fancy term for aggregating (summing/totalling) numerical value fields in PivotTables when you put a numerical value field into the Value window of the Field List Pane.
-This is great for saving time verus static data tables, where you have to type out a whole SUM calculatio, or a SUMIF if you want to total a value field by other categories in your base dataset.
+This is great for saving time versus static data tables, where you have to type out a whole SUM calculation, or a SUMIF if you want to total a value field by other categories in your base dataset.

 It’s pretty much the same process in Power BI so check out the 2 minute video, to see how to create these measures.
+If you’d like to follow along with the video then click on the resources link below the video:

-The Video
+Video Chapters

 - 00:17 – What is an Implicit Measure?